 Travel to off-site locations is occasionally required.
 Occasional weekend and/or evenings may be required.

-Paid training during the spring season ($10-$12 per hour depending on qualifications) and a flat rate of $550 per full, 5-day camp week.
-Weeks less than 5 days will be pro-rated.
+Paid training rate of $12 per hour.
+After the training period, compensation shifts to a flat weekly rate commensurate with experience (range $600-$700) per full, 5-day camp week.
+Camp weeks less than 5 days will be pro-rated.
+Field trips are paid at an hourly rate of $12-$14 per hour commensurate with experience.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

-To apply, first complete the Applicant Info Form.
-Also, please email the following to Schoolhouse of Wonder at firstname.lastname@example.org:
+To apply, please email the following to Schoolhouse of Wonder at email@example.com:

 - A cover letter that explains your interest in working as a Field Instructor and Camp Lead Counselor at Schoolhouse of Wonder